medavox/PaituSite/documentation.md

-Tags
+Tagging Articles
 ----

-Tags are added a document by comma-separating them on one line, which must begin with `%tag:` or `%tags:`, like so:-
+Tags are added to an article by comma-separating them on one line, which must begin with `%tag:` or `%tags:`, like so:-

 ```